 There are currently no directed commercial fisheries for shark species in federally or state managed waters of the BSAI and most incidentally captured sharks are not retained.

 There is, however, a Commissioners Permit fishery for spiny dogfish in lower Cook Inlet, but only one application has been received to date.
+Recently a plant in Kodiak has been retaining spiny dogfish.
 Spiny dogfish are also allowed as retained incidental catch in some ADF&G managed fisheries, and salmon sharks are targeted by some sport fishermen in Alaska state waters.
-Some deliveries of spiny dogfish captured in federal waters have also been made to Kodiak in 2004 and 2005.
+Some deliveries of spiny dogfish captured in federal waters have also been made to Kodiak in recent years.

-16.2.2.2 Bycatch, Discards, and Historical Catches
+Bycatch, Discards, and Historical Catches

-There are no directed fisheries for sharks in the BSAI.
 Historical catches of sharks in the BSAI are composed entirely of incidental catch, and nearly all incidental shark catch is discarded.
 Mortality rates of discarded catch are unknown, but are conservatively estimated in this report as 100%.
-Aggregate incidental catches of the Other Species management category from federally prosecuted fisheries for Alaskan groundfish in the BSAI are tracked in-season by the NMFS AKRO (Table 2).
-Other Species reported catches have been relatively small each year since 1977 in the BSAI (e.g., in 2001 Other Species catches of 25,482 metric tons made up 1.5% of the 1,652,802 metric ton total BSAI catch).
+Aggregate incidental catches of the Other Species management category from federally prosecuted fisheries for Alaskan groundfish in the BSAI are tracked in-season by the NMFS AKRO (Table 5).